BAP Carrasco

-The BAP Carrasco is an oceanographic research vessel of the Peruvian Navy built in 2016 by Freire Shipyard in Vigo (Spain).
+BAP Carrasco is an oceanographic research vessel of the Peruvian Navy built in 2016 by Freire Shipyard in Vigo (Spain).
 Its purpose is to perform oceanographic research cruises both in Peruvian waters and in Antarctica, in order to fulfill Peru's commitment under the Antarctic Treaty.
 The ship is endowed with technical capabilities for activities of hydrography, oceanography, marine meteorology, and marine geology.
 It also has polar capability and it is classified with PC7 notation.
 Since 2017 the ship has become the main platform for Peruvian annual expeditions to Antarctica.